 Figure VII-8 shows that the gradient tensor components have a good correlation with the structures present in the surface, as indicated by the geological studies of the region.
-However, as we don't have significant information about the subsurface geology, it is quite difficult to analyze the data from the individual components of the gravity gradient tensor, but the combination of the gradient components in invariants quantities (also controversy, the inavariants are contested and taken as filters) may bring an improvement to the interpretation of the gravity tensor data (Figure VII-10).
+However, as we don't have significant information about the subsurface geology, it is quite difficult and to analyze the data from the individual components of the gravity gradient tensor, but the combination of the gradient components in invariants quantities may bring an improvement to the interpretation of the gravity tensor data (Figure VII-10).
 Already, the Figure VII-9 seems to emphasize the deeper tectonic structures of the lower crust and/or upper mantle.